 That’s why it works.
 Recognition appeals to their psychological need to be recognized and appreciated.
 A points-based reward program provides easy communication and participants understand what they need to do to be recognized.

-So, how can you keep make sure you maximize your points-based program?
+So, how can you keep making sure you maximize your points-based program?
 Let’s start with strong and purposeful communication.
-Recognition programs need to be communicated and marketed consistently and regularly.
-They should also incorporate all three forms of recognition: Formal, In-Formal and Day-to-Day Recognition.

 If managers receive a bucket of points to give recognition, but forget to give points or are stingy about giving recognition, then the program won’t work.
 Also, if managers constantly reward the same employees and aren’t fair about how they give rewards, the incentive of giving points won’t work.
 Employees will see them as a perk they’ll never benefit from.